geotools/geotools/docs/user/welcome/upgrade.rst

    * `GeoTools 2.5.0 <http://docs.codehaus.org/display/GEOTOOLS/2.5.x>`_

-   You are encourged to review the change proposals for GeoTools 2.5.0 for background information on the following changes.
+   You are encouraged to review the change proposals for GeoTools 2.5.0 for background information on the following changes.

 The GeoTools 2.5.0 release is a major change to the GeoTools library due to the adoption of both